 |MHPE 603||Assessment of Learning||3 Credits|

-Classes are taught online (asynchronous) and are offered in an 8-week format, ideal for participants who have professional and family responsibilities.
+Classes are taught online (asynchronous) which are ideal for participants who have professional and family responsibilities.

 Federal financial aid may be available for any term in which a student is enrolled at least half-time, subject to timely completion of the Free Application for Federal Student Aid (FAFSA).
 Private education loans may be available for less than half-time study.